 Apple Cider Vinegar has become quite the “cure-all” in the human health industry.
 Humans boast about the benefits they’ve encountered, from healthier hair and skin, cardiovascular health, and weight loss aid, all due to this foul-smelling (and tasting) product.

 Eventually, our attention turned to dogs.
-If apple cider vinegar has helped humans so much, does it have any applications toward dogs?
-Or is another case of an unstudied and undetermined supplement that doesn’t hold water when you put it to the test?
+If apple cider vinegar has helped humans so much, does it have any applications for dogs?
+Or is it another case of an unstudied and undetermined supplement that doesn’t hold water when you put it to the test?

 Table of Contents

 - What is Apple Cider Vinegar

 - Benefits & Applications